-Later in 2014, Drew North Consulting (DNC) worked with the Gwichya Gwich'in Band to update and ratify its custom election code.
-The updated document was based on extensive community consultation including public meetings, workshops, door-to-door canvassing of input, and house visits with elders in this remote Arctic community.
-The ratification process featured electronic voting (for the first time in northern Canada) which Graeme explains on CBC Radio, and in News North about the advantages of using online and phone voting for members outside the community.
-Members of the student government in the local school were recruited to assist in getting out the vote, and the quorum threshold with majority voter approval was successfully completed in June 2015 resulting in its first ever ratified custom election code.
+After that sixteen month assignment, DNC was retained by the Gwichya Gwich'in Band in Tsiigehtchic, Northwest Territories to update and ratify its custom election code.
+The community consultation process involved public meetings, workshops, door-to-door canvassing of input, and house visits with elders in this remote Arctic community.
+The ratification process featured electronic voting (for the first time in northern Canada) enabling its electors living outside the community to vote privately either online or by phone.
+Members of the student government in the local school were recruited to assist in getting out the vote, and the quorum threshold was reached after an extended voting period, resulting in its first ever written and ratified custom election code.

-In 2016, DNC was retained by the Katzie First Nation to facilitate its ratification vote to approve a land code.
+DNC was retained by the Katzie First Nation to facilitate its ratification vote to approve a land code.
 The voting methods included electronic voting and mail-in ballots in addition to voting in person at one of three polling stations.

 Concurrently, DNC was retained by the Cowichan Tribes to facilitate its ratification vote to approve a land code.
 The scope of work included updating the elector list, organizing the mail-out of about 3,000 voter information kits, facilitating three voting methods including electronic voting, and counting all ballots received within the stated voting timeframe.